Perscriptivism: A healthy view, for once

 Don’t worry, though, they’re just across the courtyard from Linguistics.
 We’d have your back.

-Categories: conventional linguistics - dialects and idiolects - sociolinguistics - tirades -
+Categories: general linguistics - dialects and idiolects - linguistic anthropology - rants -